pvcraven/web-development-class/source/semester_1/assignments/02_dvcs/dvcs.rst

 .. image:: new_file_check_in.png

 2. You should have a proper directory layout.
-(From assignment one.)
+(See :ref:`sample-directory-structure`.)
 3. At least one image should be added and used in your project.
 4. Each person should make at least two revisions to his/her own files.
    Here's an example of a revision.
 Red text was removed, green text was